 Both larger parties will have more incentive to pivot to more diverse vote bases.

-Eleven new Conservative MPs would be five in Quebec, two in Atlantic Canada, two in Toronto/Mississauga, one in Vancouver, and one on Vancouver Island, more geographically diverse.
-Six new Liberal MPs would be two in Alberta, one in the BC Interior, one in Southwestern Ontario, one in Northern and Central Ontario, and one in Eastern Quebec, again more geographically diverse.
+The 12 new Conservative MPs would be five in Quebec, two in Atlantic Canada, two in Toronto, one in Peel—Halton, one in Vancouver, and one on Vancouver Island, more geographically diverse.
+The six new Liberal MPs would be two in Alberta, one in the BC Interior, one in Southwestern Ontario, one in Northern and Central Ontario, and one in Eastern Quebec, again more geographically diverse.

 Less risk of accidental majorities

 Is 42 extra MPs really enough to make a difference?
-On the votes cast in 2021 on the new Boundaries, it looks like the 42 extra MPs would be 17 NDP, 11 Conservatives, six Liberals, seven PPC, and one Green.
+On the votes cast in 2021 on the new Boundaries, it looks like the 42 extra MPs would be 16 for the NDP, 12 for Conservatives where their voters are badly unrepresented, six Liberals, seven PPC, and one Green.
 That’s only seven PPC in the six provinces where they got more than 5% of the votes (Ontario, Alberta, Saskatchewan, Manitoba and New Brunswick).
 Not the 14 MPs they would have gotten in those six provinces under full PR.

 Technical note: I am using 21 regions, each with an average of 16 local MPs and 2 regional MPs for top-up seats awarded to the party most unrepresented in the region.